MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/pubsub/pubsub-private-preview-notes.md

 The following known limitations exist in the system in its current state.
 Many of these will change in the future.

+- PubSub uses PlayStream V2 events.
+V2 events can be identified in the PlayStream monitor by a small "v2" icon which shows up on each V2 event.
+You can also identify them by namespace.
+V2 events have namsepaces which start with either "playfab" or "custom".
+V2 events are a work in progress and do not yet support all features of V1 PlayStream events.
 - PubSub is only available in the PlayFab SDK for Unity 2018 or later.
-- While in Private Preview, there is no SLA for PlayFab PubSub.
+- While in private preview, there is no SLA for PlayFab PubSub.
 We do not recommend shipping a game which uses this feature.
 - Only entity-based events are supported in the current version.
-For custom events, that means any event sent via the [WriteEvents](xref:titleid.playfabapi.com.events.playstreamevents.writeevents) API.
+For custom events, that means any event sent via the [WriteEvents](xref:titleid.playfabapi.com.events.playstreamevents.writeevents) or PublisEvents API.
 For the full list of supported standard events, see the drop-down in the PubSub Policy UI.
-- There is no way to publish an event through PubSub without *also* sending it through PlayStream.
-To publish a custom event, call the PlayStream WriteEvents API.
-- The Publish permissions UI is currently not functional, so you can ignore it.
-WriteEvents has a built-in policy on who can send events, which remains the single policy for who can publish events for now.
+- WriteEvents has a built-in policy on who can send events, which is not affected by the publish policies configured for PubSub.
+Publish policies control who can send via the PublishEvents API.